In the following section, we answer questions that are frequently

 can determine whether your server has

-NDB support using either either of
+NDB support using either of the

-SHOW VARIABLES LIKE 'have_%'
+SHOW VARIABLES LIKE 'have_%' or

 Linux users should note that